 WordPress SEO: Optimization Tips, Best Practices, and SEO Plugins

-In addition, we will go over the best practices and plugins for WordPress SEO.
+This WordPress SEO guide will go over the best practices and provide useful tips to implement them.
 If you are unsure about implementing these strategies on your own, we will also discuss how to hire an SEO professional.

 WordPress SEO Video Tutorial

-What Is SEO and Why Is It Important?
+What Is Search Engine Optimization and Why Is It Important?

 1. It is low cost compared to paid traffic sources.
-You can treat this as an investment, and it delivers a great return.
+Treat it as an investment that delivers great returns.

 2. It provides actionable data for a long-term strategy.